janet-lang/janet-lang.org/md/object_oriented.md

  :link "/prototypes.html"
  :text "Prototypes"})
 (def next-page {
- :link "/specials.html"
+ :link "/abstract_machine.html"
- :text "Special Forms"})
+ :text "Abstract Machine"})
 %}

 Although Janet is a primarily functional language, it has support for